karanbokil/mcp/src/ecs-mcp-server/README.md

     "description": "List of subnet IDs for deployment", "required": false
   },
+  "route_table_ids": {
+    "type": "array",
+    "items": {
+      "type": "string"
+    },
+    "description": "List of route table IDs for S3 Gateway endpoint association, will use main route table if not provided", "required": false
+  },
   "cpu": {
     "type": "integer",
     "description": "CPU units for the task (e.g., 256, 512, 1024)",